architect-templates/django/README.md

     "rating": "integer"
   }
 ```

+In the Django app under `django/templates/base.html`, uncomment the `user_input` and `user_table` blocks to interact with the API and Database components of the app.
 ## Running Locally
 The `architect.yml` file is declarative, which allows the Architect Component it describes to be run in any environment,
 from local development all the way to production.
 Follow these steps to clone this repository and run the application